coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Kubernetes REST API, CRDs, and kubectl

-^ not home grown complexity
+^ Learned Complexity is a feature, home grown complexity is debt

 ^ 100s of companies have contributed to k8s in the last year including: Apple, Amazon, Red Hat, Google, VM Ware, Spotify, Tesla